Are Silver & Gold Magnetic? Here’s How To Test Your Silver & Gold

 Use an X-ray spectrometer or audio spectrum analyzer to test the metallic properties of your coins, bars, and other precious metal items.

-Do some thermal conductivity testing on silver, which can involve something as simple as an ice cube, which will quickly begin melting on a pure silver coin or bar.
+Do some thermal conductivity testing on silver, which can involve something as simple as an ice cube.
+It will quickly begin melting on a pure silver coin or bar.

-Get the item authenticated by a reputable coin or bullion dealer or jeweler who can test the contents of your coins, rounds, bars, watches, and other items.
+Get the item authenticated by a reputable coin or bullion dealer or jeweler.
+They can test the contents of your coins, rounds, bars, watches, and other items.

 How To Avoid Buying Fake Silver Or Gold